-Though some have suggested withholding water to stop dogs from urinating in the house or in their crate all day when their owner is at work, it is important to never intentionally leave your dog without water, for any reason.
+Though some have suggested withholding water to stop dogs from urinating in the house or in their crate all day when their owner is at work, it is important to never intentionally leave your dog without water for any reason.

-Let's take a look at what a dog would experience each day as he becomes more and more dehydrated.
+You know why proper hydration is important, but unfortunate circumstances may prevent your dog from having access to water, or your dog may choose not to drink due to illness.
+Take a look at what a dog would experience each day as he becomes more and more dehydrated.

 After a full day without water, your dog may have less energy than usual.
 As he starts to feel more and more dehydrated, you may also notice him panting heavier.
 This is how your dog cools down.